joergschwarzwaelder/hhc2020/Objective-11/Naughty-Nice List with Blockchain Investigation.md

 # Objective 11: Naughty/Nice List with Blockchain Investigation

 The Blockchain to be investigated was provided by an Elf.
 It uses MD5 as hashing algorithm.
-Some Elves
+Some Elves saw that JAck Frosts entry in this Blockchain was set to "Naughty" in the past and now it is "Nice".
+They suppose that Jack tampered his Block on the Blockchain.
+The pro

 ## 11a: Part 1
+The objective is to predict

 ## 11b: Part 2